dougwollison/quickstart/README.md

 Included in QuickStart are a number of helpers; files that can be included for accessing features and functions.

 Below is a list of helpers currently available:
+- `attachment`: shortcuts for getting the URL or an attachment or post thumbnail.
+- `family`: utility functions for testing relations between posts.
+- `index`: utility functions used by and in conjuction with the `index_page` feature.
 - `media_manager`: enques the QS.media javascript object; a collection of utilities and plugins for accessing the WordPress Media Manager (also enques the css for the special setimage and editgallery field types).
 - `post_chunks`: adds a hook to split the post content into chunks at each `<!--more-->` tag, as well as functions for accessing and looping through said chunks (`get_chunk`, `the_chunk`, `have_chunks`).
 - `post_field`: utility functions (`get_postfield` and `the_postfield`) for quickly fetching a posts table field for a post.